FDio/csit/docs/report/introduction/physical_testbeds.rst

 Current FD.io production testbeds are built with SUT servers based on the following processor architectures:

-- Intel Xeon: Skylake Platinum 8180, Cascade Lake Platinum 8280, Cascade Lake 6252N.
+- Intel Xeon: Skylake Platinum 8180, Cascadelake 6252N, (Icelake 8358
+  installation in progress).
 - Intel Atom: Denverton C3858.
 - Arm: TaiShan 2280, hip07-d05.
 - AMD EPYC: Zen2 7532.

+|csit-release| report data for Intel Xeon Icelake testbeds comes from
+testbeds in Intel labs set up per CSIT specification and running CSIT code.
+Physical setup used is specified in 2n-icx and 3n-icx sections below.
+For details about tested VPP and CSIT versions see :ref:`vpp_performance_tests_release_notes`.

 Server SUT performance depends on server and processor type, hence results for testbeds based on different servers must be reported